Study in Australia: Schools, TAFE & University Pathways

 International Student Support

-Dedicated advisors help with visas, accommodation, wellbeing, and graduate employment.
+Dedicated advisors assist with visas, accommodation, wellbeing, and graduate employment connections.

-Student hubs offer legal advice, counselling, and community events.
+Student hubs provide legal advice, counselling, and community-building events.

-Stay compliant: Track attendance, keep insurance up to date, and understand post-study work rights.
+Stay compliant: Track attendance, keep insurance current, and understand post-study work rights.

-Compare school zones, course rankings, fees, and support services.
-Visit open days or virtual tours where available.
+Compare zones, course rankings, student support, and fees.
+Attend open days or take virtual tours where available.

 Gather passports, visas, previous transcripts, proof of address, immunisation records, and English proficiency results.